Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) significantly boost computer vision techniques in the past decade and achieve even better capabilities surpassing human beings.
+\IEEEPARstart{D}{eep} neural networks (DNNs) have significantly boosted computer vision techniques in the past decade and achieved even better capabilities surpassing human beings~\cite{resnet,vgg16-bn,densenet121,gan,mrcnn,vit,swim-transformer,diffusion,clip,DiffusionDet,tcsvt1,tcsvt2,tcsvt3,tcsvt4,tcsvt5}.
 One of the most important factors contributing to the great success comes from the representative and valuable data collected for training.
-Not only influential public datasets such as CIFAR~\cite{cifar} and ImageNet~\cite{imagenet} are proposed for benchmark evaluation, but also huge volumes of scenario-sensitive data are used for real model training and deployment~\cite{1-1-6, 1-1-5}.
-Data has become one type of important asset and it is crucial to ensure authorized access to sensitive data.
+Not only influential public datasets such as CIFAR~\cite{cifar} and ImageNet~\cite{imagenet} are proposed for benchmark evaluation, but also huge volumes of scenario-sensitive data are used for real model training and deployment~\cite{1-1-6, 1-1-5,datasetadd1,datasetadd2}.
+Data has become an important asset and ensuring authorized access to sensitive data is crucial.